Tosindare/tosindare/README.md

 - 🔭 I’m currently working on web scraping/NLP projects using Deep Learning in Python/TensorFlow
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on GCP or AWS
-- 🤔 I’m looking for help with ideas for real-life projects
+- 🤔 I’m looking forward to working with you on real-life projects
 - 💬 Ask me about Civil Engineering and Built Environment
 - 📫 How to reach me: www.drtosin.com
 - 🤔 Alias: DrT